hgaibor/AutoHotkey-HGE-Scripts/USAGE-GUIDE.md

 [CreateOpenFolder_X] section
 -------------------------
+<== {PLACEHOLDER VARIABLE ENABLED} ==>
-New implementation derived from `CreateOpenFolder` function, which will allow for an unlimited number of folder slots definition.
+New implementation derived from `CreateOpenFolder()` function, which will allow for an unlimited number of folder slots definition.
 Associated to `ProcessFolderSlot_X()` at ahk script.

-Given the number of slots that can now be created, remembering the defined folder slots by numeric IDs will be a difficult task; so this function will allow to load folders definitions based on a short, easy to type label of your preference.
-Label can have a maximum length of 30 characters, and include letters, numbers, spaces, and some special characters.
+Given the number of slots that can now be created, remembering the defined folder slots by numeric IDs will be a difficult task; so this function will allow to load folders definitions based on a short, easy to type *label* of your preference.
+A *label* can have a maximum length of 30 characters, and include letters, numbers, spaces, and some special characters.
 There is no validation on which special characters can be entered, but the recommended approach is to stick to most common ones like dashes, hyphens and such.

 Pressing the hotkey that calls this function will show a tooltip next to the mouse cursor, where the entered text will be displayed.
 Once you enter desired ID or label, press [enter], [space], or [tab] keys to confirm the search criteria.

-NEW: Optionally you can create a hotkey shortcut with the ID or label to call a specific slot directly, like this: `ProcessFolderSlot_X(numeric_ID)` or with the label, `ProcessFolderSlot_X("Label")`
+**NEW:** Optionally you can create a hotkey shortcut with the ID or label to call a specific slot directly, like this: `ProcessFolderSlot_X(numeric_ID)` or with the label, `ProcessFolderSlot_X("Label")`

+NEW: Additional operation mode `Open_Create_Folder_And_File` was created and new custom parameters will allow to create a file inside the folder

 If you enter a number as the first character, it will trigger the `Search by id` mode, which will load the folder slot data from the definition that has the same numeric ID as entered.
 If no ID exists on the `.ini` file, it will show an error message.

 If you enter letters or special characters first, it will perform the search based on `label`.
 This mode will allow [space] to be entered as part of the search criteria, so confirm desired text with either [enter] or [tab].

-**Important:** IDs on this function do not need to be continuous, in other words, you can create a group of folder slots with `_10,_11,_12`, other one starting at `_20,_21,_22`, and another one at te 30's range without affecting the searching loop, **as long as** you increase the value of the parameter `CreateOpenFolder_X-MaxFolderSlots=` to be equal or higher than the max numeric ID that you create among all groups.
+**Important:** IDs on this function do not need to be continuous, but they need to start with a number greater than 0, in other words, you can create a group of folder slots with `_10,_11,_12`, other one starting at `_20,_21,_22`, and another one at te 30's range without affecting the searching loop, **as long as** you increase the value of the parameter `CreateOpenFolder_X-MaxFolderSlots=` to be equal or higher than the max numeric ID that you create among all groups.
 This parameter is present at the `[GeneralSettings]` section.

 ### Variables description